vishalakshimey/learning-git/README.md

-# learning-git
+# Learning Git

+This is my first GitHub repository!

-My first Git and GitHub practice repository
+I am learning how Git and GitHub work.